tommyp/tommyp.org/src/content/blog/is-it-shorts-weather-today.md

 With Dark Sky being sunsetted, I went back to using OpenWeather.
 This meant no more daily forecast.
 OpenWeather's free tier has the current weather and a forecast every 3 hours for 5 days.
 Every 3 hours isn't much use to me so current would have to do for now.

 After completing the [Shaders for the Web](https://www.superhi.com/catalog/shaders-for-the-web) course I knew I had to use it.
-I altered one of the projects to end up with a trippy heatmap looking background.
+I altered one of the projects to end up with a trippy background.
 Someone pointed out that it looked like one of those heatwave warning images that we're familiar with now, so maybe I was trying to subtly remind everyone that climate change is real.

 To simplify, I got rid of the _"It's a schwelterin X degrees"_ statements, which left it simple enough to go back to just HTML, CSS, and JS.